fstk5/cypat-linux-checklist/README.md

 - cups (CUPS print server)
 - vnc !!COULD BE A DIFFERENT NAME!!
 (VNC server)
 - rdp !!COULD BE A DIFFERENT NAME!!
+(RDP server)

-(RDP server) Unless it is explicitly said in the README that it’s allowed, disable it using systemctl
+Unless it is explicitly said in the README that it’s allowed, disable it using systemctl.
 An example command of using systemctl to disable the nginx service now would be `systemctl disable --now nginx`

 ### Check FTP permissions